radleta/web/docs/assets/downloads/adleta_richard_resume_full.md

 Oct 2023 - Present

-Architected and developed scalable AI-driven solutions and integrations.
+Architected and developed scalable AI-driven solutions and integrations using .NET, C#, Angular, and TypeScript.
+Specialized in event-driven architecture, OpenAI GPT integration, and AWS cloud services.

 - Developed enterprise AI Assistant for email composition, web-page building, and job postings